havemaps/hmwt-documentation/README.md

 As of May 2019, iframe html tags `<iframe>` do not seem to be compatible with the most recent version of free, personal instances of WordPress.
 The best reason I could find was "due to security reasons"

-Iframe html tags (e.g., `<iframe src=" ">`) work with some older versions and instances of WordPress.
+Iframe html tags (e.g., `<iframe src=" ">`) may work with other content management systems and some older versions and instances of WordPress.

-If you want to integrate the exported qgis2web map with a WordPress that does not allow the iframe html tags there are a couple ways to do it:
+If you want to integrate the exported qgis2web map with a content management system that does not allow the iframe html tags or you do not currently have access to one there are a few ways to do it:

 1. A **WordPress business plan** to access the [iframe plugin](https://wordpress.org/plugins/iframe/).
 2. A **hosting service** that allows you to upload html pages in the content management system's source code, but this may still require some use of an iframe.
 This has not been tested successfully by the tutorial author.